-- 3.1 Board" means the Regional Municipality of Niagara Police Services Board; - 3.2 "Chief" means the Chief of Police of the Niagara Regional Police Service; - 3.3 "Deputy Chief" means the Deputy Chief of Police of the Niagara Regional Police Service; - 3.4 "Director" means a Director of the Niagara Regional Police Service; - 3.5 "Executive Director" means the person who has been appointed to the Executive Director position by the Board; - 3.6 "Executive Management" means the Chief of Police, Deputy Chiefs of Police, Superintendents and Directors of the Niagara Regional Police Service; - 3.7 "Finance Manager" means the Finance Manager of the Niagara Regional Police Service; - 3.8 "Program Manager" means an Inspector or higher rank, a civilian Manager or position above responsible for the budget and financial operations of a specific Program or Division and includes the Executive Director of the Board; - 3.9 "Department Leads" means a Coordinator/Supervisor, or rank of Sergeant or Staff Sergeant, under the direction of the Program Manager, delegated responsibility for administering financial operations of a specific cost centre; - 3.10 "Region" means the Regional Municipality of Niagara; - 3.11 "Regional Council" means the Council of the Regional Municipality of Niagara; - 3.12 "Service" means the Niagara Regional Police Service;
+3.1 "Act" or "CSPA" means the Community Safety and Policing Act.
+2019.
+S.O.
+2019. c.
+1. Sched.
+1, and amendments thereto; 3.2 "Board" means the Regional Municipality of Niagara Police Service Board; 3.3 "Chief" means the Chief of Police of the Niagara Regional Police Service; 3.4 "Deputy Chief" means the Deputy Chief of Police of the Niagara Regional Police Service; 3.5 "Director" means a Director of the Niagara Regional Police Service; 3.6 "Executive Director" means the person who has been appointed to the Executive Director position by the Board; 3.7 "Executive Management" means the Chief of Police.
+Deputy Chiefs of Police.
+Superintendents and Directors of the Niagara Regional Police Service; 3.8 "Finance Manager" means the Finance Manager of the Niagara Regional Police Service; 3.9 "Program Manager" means an Inspector or higher rank, a civilian Manager or position above responsible for the budget and financial operations of a specific Program or Division and includes the Executive Director of the Board; 3.10 "Department Leads" means a Coordinator/Supervisor, or rank of Sergeant or Staff Sergeant, under the direction of the Program Manager, delegated responsibility for administering financial operations of a specific cost centre; 3.11 "Region" means the Regional Municipality of Niagara; 3.12 "Regional Council" means the Council of the Regional Municipality of Niagara; 3.13 "Service" means the Niagara Regional Police Service; Financial Terms "Account" means a classification of expenditures or revenues for which a cost centre 3.14 budget line is prepared and transactions recorded; 3.15 "Authorized Strength" means the total complement of uniform and civilian personnel as approved by the Board;